-At this time, no recommendations from the PEL study have been identified; therefore, level of risk is not determined for sites within the study area.
+At this time, no preliminary alternatives have been identified; therefore, level of risk is not determined for sites within the study area.
 An environmental regulatory records review assessment (radius report) in accordance with the American Society for Testing and Materials (ASTM) Practice E1527-05, with exceptions to accommodate the particular situations and needs of roadway projects, would be necessary during the schematic and NEPA phase of project development.